fergald/explainer-bfcache-ccns/api.md

 ```

 Similarly, the following JS snippet
-will cause any documents from this document's origin
-which are currently inactive
+will cause the document, if inactive,
 to be invalidated
 if the value of the key 'authToken' in session storage changes,